raedrizk/ansible-terraform-demos/collections/ansible_collections/rsoliman/terraform_demos/README.md

 # Ansible Collection - rsoliman.terraform_demos

-A collection of roles used to demo driving Terraform plans using ansible to create and destroy resources on both AWS and Azure.
+A collection of roles used to demo driving Terraform plans using ansible to create and destroy resources on AWS, Azure and GCP.

 # Requirements

-- community.general
+- amazon.aws
 - ansible.builtin collection
+- cloud.terrafom

 # Roles

-- terraform_destroy_resources
-- terraform_provision_resources
+- terraform_manage_resources